NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Baths of Caracalla

-There used to be several thermal baths in Rome.
-The Baths of Caracalla have remained the largest and best preserved.
-The ruins that remain today give a good idea of how big these thermal baths once were.
-Operas and ballet performances are also regularly given here in the summer.
+In ancient Rome, there were several baths.
+The Baths of Caracalla are the largest and best-preserved.
+The ruins that remain today give a good idea of how large these baths once were.
+In the summer, opera and ballet performances are still regularly held here.

 The Baths of Caracalla are just a few minutes’ walk from Circus Maximus and can therefore be nicely combined during a visit.

-Costs: a ticket for the Baths of Caracalla costs €14.
-There is a discount for children which reduces the price of entry to €6.
-This ticket also gives access to the Tomb of Cecilia Metella and Quintili’s Vila.
+Cost: A ticket for the Baths of Caracalla costs €14.
+For children, there is a discount, and the ticket costs only €6.
+This ticket also grants access to the Tomb of Cecilia Metella and Quintili's Villa.

 Rome - Thermen van Caracalla